Process optimization with BIOGASmax

 Higher biogas yields through treatment of coarse and long-fibered biomass

 If a lot of coarse and long-fibered input materials are used, such as dung and long-fibered silage, biomass shredding helps to improve the biogas yield.
-The mechanical shredding increases the surface area of the material.
-The bacteria can reach the nutrients more easily and can convert them more effectively.
+Mechanical shredding increases the surface area of the material.
+Bacteria can reach the nutrients more easily and can convert them more effectively.

 More biogas through disintegration

-Many people have heard that disintegration can improve biogas production and often also the methane level.
+Many people have heard that disintegration can improve biogas production and often the methane level as well.
 But many are not sure exactly what this disintegration is and what options there are for achieving it.